markocupic/cloudconvert-bundle/README.md

   sandbox_api_key: '****' # optional
 ```

-To complete the installation run `composer install`.
+To complete the installation please run in your command line `composer install`.

 ## Usage
 ```php